 There is help available: you don’t have to keep going on your own.
 Independent Age has more information on the practical, financial and emotional support available to carers.
 Local Age UKs offer support groups and respite services.

 While it’s possible to develop any mental health condition in later life, some are more common than others.

-One in four older people experience depression but fewer than one in six seek help from their GP.
+One in four older people experience depression, but fewer than one in six seek help from their GP.
 Even more people in care homes are affected: around four in ten residents experience depression.

 Depression isn’t an inevitable part of getting older.
-Support is available no matter what your age and no matter how long you’ve felt depressed.
+Support is available no matter your age and how long you’ve felt depressed.
 Talk to your GP so they can help you find the right treatment, such as counselling, medication or self-help.
 Independent Age has a guide on depression that you may find helpful.